 Gerhard Richter | About Painting is being held on the occasion of the artist’s 85th birthday.
 Curator: Martin Germann.
 It is an updated presentation of an exhibition organised in conjunction with the Kunstmuseum in Bonn.

 Gerhard Richter was born in Dresden in 1932 and in 1961, when he had completed his studies in East Germany, he moved to West Germany.
 He was one of a loosely linked group of painters in Düsseldorf to which Konrad Lueg and Sigmar Polke also belonged.
 They painted figuratively at a time when American Pop Art was emerging.
 Richter represented Germany at the 36th Venice Biennale and in 1972 had retrospective exhibitions in numerous leading museums around the world.
 In 1999 he installed his Black Red Gold in the foyer of the Reichstag in Berlin.
 The stained glass window he designed for Cologne cathedral was completed in 2007.
 His last exhibition of paintings in Belgium dates from 1976, when a touring display was shown at the Centre for Fine Arts in Brussels.
 In 2008 there was a small display of his editions, entitled Panorama, at Strombeek cultural centre.
 Gerhard Richter lives and works in Cologne.

-Lecture series organized in collaboration with the Herbert Foundation
+Series of talks organised in association with the Herbert Foundation

-An exhibition catalogue with contributions by Christoph Schreier (ed.), Philippe van Cauteren, Stephan Berg and Martin Germann was published with Hirmer Verlag.
+An exhibition catalogue with contributions by Christoph Schreier (ed.), Philippe van Cauteren, Stephan Berg and Martin Germann has been published by Hirmer Verlag.